How to Clean Hiking Boots Like a Pro (5 Easy Steps and Tips)

 Ideally, you should make sure you’re cleaning hiking boot outsoles and uppers after every one of your outdoor adventures.

-However, if you’ve only worn your hiking boots for a short walk or in a dry environment, you may get away with waiting until after your next hike to give them the full treatment.
+However, if you’ve only worn your hiking boots for a short walk or in a dry environment, you may get away with waiting until after your next hike to give them a complete treatment.

 I’ll admit that I don’t diligently clean mine from top to bottom every time I return from the outdoors.